eric-wang-1990/tableau-delta-sharing-connector-oauth/README.md

 Debug using terminal logs and EPS logs.
 You can find EPS logs under a `Documents/My Tableau Repository/Logs/EPS`, which will have a bunch of folders with different hash strings for names.
 Sort these by time modified for the latest logs.
 Inside each of these there will be `Extractor.<hash string>.log`, and a `StaticServer.log` file.
 The extractor log file corresponds to nodejs runtime logs, and static server browser runtime logs

 ## Developer Notes
+### Two Different Runtimes: two different SDKs

-The WDC lifecycle has two different runtime environments: the browser runtiime (Chrome) and NodeJS, with the `/app` and `/handlers` directories managing them respectively.
+The WDC lifecycle has two different runtime environments: the browser runtime (Chrome) and NodeJS, with the `/app` and `/handlers` directories managing them respectively.
 When working with Tableau's WDC SDK, only import `@tableau/taco-toolkit/handlers` in top-level files under `/handlers`.
+Likewise, only import `@tableau/taco-toolkit/app` in top-level files under `/app`.

 eg.